vhscom/after-dark/README.md

 - **Extensible:** Using a combination of layout composition and inheritance After Dark may be used to create a large variety of page layouts and experiences without requiring theme modification.
 The theme comes preinstalled with an example layout for blog postings and an in-browser search app with full offline support.
 Styles included are fully customizable and may be disabled at any time for complete design freedom.

-After Dark enjoys a community-maintained [port](https://www.getgutenberg.io/themes/after-dark/) for [Gutenberg](https://www.getgutenberg.io) for those who'd prefer to experiment with an alternative to Hugo.
+After Dark enjoys a community-maintained [port for Gutenberg](https://www.getgutenberg.io/themes/after-dark/) for those who desire to experiment with an alternative to Hugo.

 ## Demo & Tutorial